 STS has been studied by cooperative groups in two Phase 3 clinical studies of survival and reduction of ototoxicity: COG ACCL0431 and SIOPEL 6.
 Both studies are closed to recruitment.
 COG ACCL0431 enrolled one of five childhood cancers typically treated with intensive cisplatin therapy for localized and disseminated disease, including newly diagnosed hepatoblastoma, germ cell tumor, osteosarcoma, neuroblastoma, and medulloblastoma.
 SIOPEL 6 enrolled only hepatoblastoma patients with localized tumors.
-COG ACCL0431 final results were published in the Lancet Oncology.
-SIOPEL 6 final results were published in the New England Journal of Medicine.
+COG ACCL0431 final results were published in the Lancet Oncology in 2016.
+SIOPEL 6 final results were published in the New England Journal of Medicine in June 2018.

-In 2018, Fennec plans to commence submissions for regulatory approval for PEDMARKTM based on the data from SIOPEL 6 study along with the proof of principle data from COG ACCL0431.
+Fennec anticipates regulatory approval for PEDMARKTM in 2019 based on the data from SIOPEL 6 study along with the proof of principle data from COG ACCL0431.
 In March 2018, PEDMARKTM received Breakthrough Therapy and Fast Track designations from the FDA.
-Further, STS has received Orphan Drug Designation in the US in this setting and plans to pursue European Market Exclusivity for Pediatric Use upon approval.
+Further, PEDMARKTM has received Orphan Drug Designation in the US in this setting.